Financial responsibility is essential for everyone. It’s part of being an adult and a functioning member of society.

 In a general sense, being financially responsible means paying your bills on time, not taking on more debt than you can afford, and being accountable for your own life.
-It also means being prepared for the unexpected, so a financial liability won’t destroy you.
 Financially responsible people live within their means and pay their bills on time.
-They manage their money in productive ways that will help ensure a secure future.
+They manage their money in productive ways to ensure a secure future and prepare themselves for the unexpected, so a financial liability won’t destroy their lives.

 Financial Responsibility and Insurance